thexant/BotReadme/index.md

 3. Choose "Deploy" if you're actively playing or "Standby" if you're looking for a group
 4. Follow the simple step-by-step prompts to set up your status
 5. Choose whether to ping the LFG role to notify others
+6. Choose whether to notify other servers that have Global LFG enabled (if yours does).
 This is the easiest and most user-friendly way to set your status in the server.

 ### Basic Deployment